nubificus/bunix/README.md

    `/unikernel/hello.hvt`.
 2. Setup the `urunc` annotations, creating a `urunc.json` file inside the container rootfs.
+3. It will name the final container image after the `hello-rumprun` name and it will tag it with the tag `latest`.

 When running `nix-build` the output will be a Docker image tar file in the Nix store.
 Nix by default, wil lalso create a symlink, called `result` in our CWD